May half-term on the Isle of Wight

 All things creepy-crawly, cute, fluffy, and squawky love our National Trust countryside.
 And when we carefully look after over 5000 acres on the Isle of Wight, it means there’s lots of wildlife for you to go hunting for.
 Whilst exploring Bembridge Windmill, you’re more than likely to spot colourful flowers and fluttery butterflies in the meadows and lanes around the windmill.
 And if you follow our trail boards, you’ll become an expert in telling your fauna from your flora (Fauna and Flora ID Trail Sat 26 May – Sun 3 June 10.30am-5pm)

 If you’re particularly fond of searching for wildlife, then why not go looking for a bear?
-Just like in the book, ‘We’re Going on a Bear Hunt’, you can run through the wavy grass and splosh through the mud as you go hunting for the bear through the wild meadows and watery creeks at Newtown on our Adventure Weekend (Sat 2 & Sun 3 June 10am-4pm).
+Just like in the book, ‘We’re Going on a Bear Hunt’, you can run through the wavy grass and splosh through the waves as you go hunting for the bear through the grassy dunes and sandy beaches at St Helens on our Adventure Weekend (Sat 2 & Sun 3 June 10am-4pm).

 Behind closed doors